Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter1/2-history.md

 As mentioned, Berkeley Packet Filter (BPF) was originally developed to filter network packets efficiently.
 It enabled in-kernel filtering of packets based on simple criteria.
 However, as the need for more versatile and performant filtering and monitoring grew, extended BPF (eBPF) emerged as a powerful evolution. eBPF transforms BPF into a general-purpose execution engine within the kernel, providing significantly more flexibility and efficiency.

-The following 6 points explores the key differences between eBPF and classic BPF, based on Kernel Documentation https://docs.kernel.org/bpf/classic_vs_extended.html.
+The following 6 points explores the key differences between eBPF and classic BPF, based on [Kernel Documentation](https://tinyurl.com/yp95hf9d).

 #### Use Cases